vesper-framework/vesper/docs/typescript/getting-started.md

 * `posts: [Post]` - returns us all posts we have
 * `post(id: Int): Post` - returns us a single post by a requested post id
-* `postSave(id: Int, title: String, text: String): Post` - inserts a new post or updates exist post
+* `postSave(id: Int, title: String, text: String): Post` - inserts a new post or updates exist one
 * `postDelete(id: Int): Boolean` - deletes post by requested post id

 Our schemas are ready.
-Now let's provide implementation for them.
+Next step is to provide implementation for them.

 ### Define a Database Model

-Our implementation starts with our database model `Post`.
-Let's create a `Post` [entity](http://typeorm.io/#/entities) inside `src/entity/Post.ts`:
+Since we want to store data inside sqlite database, we need to create a database table for our model.
+To make TypeORM automatically create you a database table for your "Post" model you need to define an [entity](http://typeorm.io/#/entities).
+Create a `src/entity/Post.ts` file:

 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column} from "typeorm";